bsdpot/potluck/nextcloud-spreed-signalling/README.md

 The NEXTCLOUDURL parameter is the FQDN of the Nextcloud instance.
 Do not include `https://`.

 The SHAREDSECRET parameter is the shared secret with the Nextcloud instance.
 This must be 16 or 32 characters.

+The PVTCERT parameter will enable self-signed certificates instead of obtaining from provider.

 REMOTELOG is an optional parameter for a remote syslog service, such as via the `loki` or `beast-of-argh` images on potluck site.